Form 990 Schedule A: How to prove your non-profit's public charity status

 If your percentage falls below 10%, your organization fails the public support test and may be reclassified as a private foundation.

-Most nonprofits only notice the drift when they’re doing a catch-up push right before filing.
-That’s the worst time to discover a public support problem.
+Calculate your public support percentage quarterly, not at filing time.
+A single bad year drags down the five-year average, and two in a row create real reclassification risk.
+Most nonprofits only notice the drift when they are doing a catch-up push right before filing.
+That is the worst time to discover a public support problem.

 The most common Schedule A mistake is treating it as a once-a-year compliance exercise rather than an ongoing metric to watch.